ReadyTalk/revori/readme.txt

 a version control system.
 A database is represented as an immutable revision from which new revisions may be derived with data added, subtracted, or replaced.
-These revisions may be compared with each other and/or combined using three-way merge algorithm.
+These revisions may be compared with each other and/or combined using a three-way merge algorithm.

 Status